Jeremy Organ is in his 18th season as Vanderbilt’s head swimming coach in 2023–24.

 Organ’s team broke 14 school records at the 2013 SEC Championships, only to see the group outdo that performance by setting 15 new standards at the event the following winter, as six individuals posted NCAA B-cut times.

 After rebuilding the program from scratch beginning in 2006, Organ led the Dores to their first dual-meet victory in more than 15 years after sweeping Centre (Ky.) and Rhodes (Tenn.) in October 2008.
 Vandy added defeats of Centenary and Marshall the following season, with another win over Marshall’s Thundering Herd coming during the 2010–11 campaign.
 His squad picked up a pair of victories in dual meets the next winter before setting multiple program records at the SEC Championships.

 Before coming to Vanderbilt, Organ served as the senior assistant coach of the Nashville Aquatic Club, one of swimming’s most competitive club teams.
 While coaching the NAC, Organ mentored six national championship qualifiers in addition to assisting 20 swimmers earn Division I scholarships.
 He also served as the senior coach at the Greater Pensacola Aquatic Club.
 While in Pensacola, he helped produce several national qualifiers and national age group top-16 swimmers.

 After graduation, Organ stayed with North Dakota to become head assistant coach from 1996 to 2000.
 He helped establish the swimming strength and conditioning program while also supervising student-athletes’ academic progress and implementing community service programs.
-While working as a coach at UND, Organ also served as the head coach for the Forks Area Swim Team.
-During that time, he garnered North Dakota Age Group Coach of the Year honors in 1998 and 1999.
+While working as a coach at UND, Organ also served as the head coach for the Forks Area Swim Team, and during that time he garnered North Dakota Age Group Coach of the Year honors in 1998 and ’99.